 - 80 min.

 - Release Date

-After this year’s breakout hit Chronicle, a superhero movie shot in the “found footage” style but with oddly well-developed characters and a satisfying conclusion, everything we know about the limitations of this usually horror-themed subgenre has been tested and henceforth raised expectations.
+After this year’s breakout hit, Chronicle—a superhero movie shot in the “found footage” style, but with oddly well-developed characters and a satisfying conclusion—everything we know about the limitations of this usually horror-themed subgenre has been tested, and its expectations haven henceforth been raised.
 As a result, run-of-the-mill shockers—those redundant stories about people running away from scary things in the dark with a shaky camera that captures it all on video just before the inevitable demise of those involved—are now even more pointless than they used to be.
 Even Spanish filmmakers Jaume Balagueró and Paco Plaza, creators of the “found footage” horror movies [Rec] and [Rec]2, have grown tired of the limitations inherent to the subgenre’s POV-style terror.

 We sort of care that Clara and Koldo are separated from each other within their respective groups of survivors, none of whom understands what’s going on.
-Except the priest, of course.
-Remember that the zombie things of the [Rec] series are not flesh-hungry undead raised from the grave, rage-infected plague carriers, or victims of super-rabies.
+Except for the priest, of course.
+Remember that the zombie things of the [Rec] series are not flesh-hungry undead raised from the grave, rage-infected plague carriers or victims of super-rabies.
 Rather, they’re sick with a form of demonic possession transmitted through blood and saliva.
-As such, the local chapel provides a sanctified safe haven for survivors (who of course try to escape anyway) and praying is an effective means of stopping an onslaught.
+As such, the local chapel provides a sanctified safe haven for survivors (who, of course, try to escape anyway), and praying is an effective means of stopping an onslaught.
 Clara and Koldo fighting to reunite through this mess of former-family-and-friends-turned-bloodthirsty-demons provides the audience with some concern, except Plaza has opted to forgo the series’ otherwise serious tone for campy laughs and cheap horror thrills.